 Where a death is reported to the Coroner, the Coroner's Officer will contact the relatives.
 A Coroner can order a post-mortem examination without obtaining the relatives' permission.
 This examination will ascertain the cause of death.

-The Coroner may also wish to hold an investigation into circumstances leading up to a death (including an Inquest).
-When an Inquest is called, the Coroner's Office will contact the relatives and will provide a copy of the Ministry of Justice guide to Coroners and Inquests and Charter for Coroner Services.
+The Coroner may also wish to hold an investigation into the circumstances leading up to a death (including an Inquest).
+When an Inquest is called, the Coroner's Office will contact the relatives and provide a copy of the Ministry of Justice guide to Coroners and Inquests, and the Charter for Coroner Services.

-For more information please view the 'Guide to coroner services and investigations'.
+For more information please visit the GOV.UK website.